7 Most Unusual Towns in the World: Stunning Discovery

 Damanhur underground temple complex

+Damanhur is a small commune in Italy known for its incredible underground temple complex.
 Considered a modern marvel of engineering, the underground temples of Damanhur were excavated by hand by a group of residents over several decades.

+The underground complex is made up of several temples, each with its unique design and purpose.
 The most prominent of these is the Hall of Mirrors, an enormous chamber with intricately adorned walls and a ceiling made entirely of glass prisms.

 It is said to be the largest underground hall in the world.
 Visitors to the temple complex can also explore the Labyrinth, a maze of tunnels adorned with colorful murals and sculptures.